Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 Pharmacotherapy includes drugs for pain, inflammation and increased muscle tension.
 Thanks to them, the pain subsides and the muscles can regenerate better.

-Your doctor or physiotherapist will recommend suitable exercises for cervical spine pain.
-Properly chosen exercises, accompanied by stretching, will release tension and help strengthen the muscles in the neck and upper back.
+The doctor or physiotherapist will recommend suitable exercises for cervical spine pain.
+Properly chosen exercises, accompanied by stretching, will relieve tension and help strengthen the muscles in the neck and upper back.

 Notice

-Treatment for cervical spine pain can only be determined by your doctor after considering your overall health.
-Therefore, do not use this article as a guide to treatment, which can only be determined by a doctor.
+Treatment for cervical spine pain can only be determined by your physician after considering your overall health.
+Therefore, do not use this article as a guide to treatment, which can only be determined by a physician.

-Regimen measures or treating your cervical spine pain yourself
+Lifestyle measures - treating cervical spine pain yourself

 What helps with cervical spine pain: a warm compress can be repeated several times a day